-I first noticed Tranberg in my Sports Communication course last semester with Dr. Rodgers.
-I complimented him on his Gucci shirt and he told me he liked my Sweden jersey as we walked down the stairs after class.
-He later revealed to me that he’s from Denmark, and I quickly noticed he plays for the Men’s Soccer Team at Mason.
+I first noticed Mads Tranberg in my Sports Communication course last semester with Dr. Rodgers.
+I complimented him on his Gucci shirt and he told me he liked my Sweden jersey.
+He later revealed that he’s from Denmark, and I quickly noticed he plays for the Men’s Soccer Team at Mason.

 I found it surprising that he liked my Sweden jersey since he’s from Denmark and both countries are rivals at the international stage.
 I joked and said I’m going to get a Denmark jersey and we left it at that.

 We became friends afterward and even did a presentation together on Carli Lloyd’s attempt to become an NFL kicker.
-It was important knowing him personally, because I could share stories about his time with the team on-air, as part of George Mason’s Sports Broadcasting team.
+I was also able to share stories about his time with the team on-air, as part of George Mason’s Sports Broadcasting group.

 As a broadcaster, it helps to know the players personally because it gives you more information for the fans at home to listen to.
 In the middle of the season, Tranberg picked up a bad ankle injury and missed some games, so I was able to talk with him and former coach Greg Andrulis about his recovery.

 He notes how Americans “are more athletic”, whilst the Danish culture is about keeping possession of the ball.
-Danish players are “smart guys that have a foundation for the culture because they’ve played soccer from the age of five”.
-Danish soccer is less physical and more technical.
+Danish players are “smart guys that have a foundation for the culture because they’ve played soccer from the age of five”, he said.

 Overall, Tranberg is a solid person and at times outspoken.
 I will let him tell you his story.